anarsoul/esp-zerobot-nostd/README.md

 Yeah, it is a known issue.
 The robot uses 2 motors for moving and unfortunately the motors might be built slightly differently.
 The robot does not have a way to sense its orientation or how many revolutions the wheels made.
 To compensate for the motors difference, I calibrated the power applied to the motors to get the same speed on each motor, but it is not an ideal solution.
 Better solution would require extra hardware, e.g. encoders so the software can sense position of the wheels or an accelerometer so the robot can sense the direction

 TLDR: it is a classic problem and there is no good software-only solution

+## Robot doesn't recognize the color and doesn't react on it or reaction is wrong

+Likely ambient light is too bright and it saturates the sensor.
+Closing the blinds a bit might help